|FARMLAND PRESERVATION PROGRAM|

 amount of acreage eligible for a credit.
 However, if the total amount of claims exceeds $27 million in a given year, that state is obligated to prorate the value of the credits available to individuals.

 To receive the Farmland Preservation Tax Credit, land must be located in a state certified farmland preservation zoning district, farmers must have entered into a farmland preservation agreement, or both, and farmers must also meet gross farm revenue requirements.

 Farmers are eligible for the tax credits if the land produces $6,000 in gross farm revenue the previous year or $18,000 over the previous three years.
 Gross farm revenue must result from agricultural use of the land.
 If the land is rented out, the owner can claim the tax credits based on gross farm revenue produced by the renter.
 The actual rent received by the landowner is not counted toward gross farm revenue.
 However, other payments received, such as payments for enrolling land in the federal Conservation Reserve Program (CRP), Managed Forest Law (MFL), and other state and federal programs, can be used to meet the gross farm revenue requirement.

 Claimants must be able to certify that all property taxes owned from the previous year have been paid.
 A farmer is not eligible for the farmland preservation tax credit if they choose to apply for the Homestead Tax Credit on any of their land.

-Please contact the Outagamie County Land Conservation Department at 920-832-5073 with any questions or comments regarding the Working Land Initiative program.
+Please contact the Outagamie County Land Conservation Department at 920-832-5073 with any questions or comments regarding the Farmland Preservation program.